salvoravida/redux-first-history/README.md

 Redux First History - Make Redux 100% SINGLE-AND-ONLY source of truth again!

 ## Main Goal
 *Use whatever you like.
-History will just work as it must.*
+History will just work as it should.*

 ```javascript
 //react-router v4